isaaclins/psst/docs/UPDATES.md

 ### Update Frequency

 When automatic checking is enabled, Psst checks for updates:

 - On application startup
 - No more than once per 24 hours

 This ensures you're notified of new versions without excessive network requests.

-## Downloading Updates
+## Installing Updates

-When an update is available:

-1. Click **Download Update** button in the Updates tab
+When an update is available, click **Install Update** in the Updates tab and Psst will do the rest:

-2. This will open your default browser to the download page
-3. Download the appropriate version for your platform:
+1. The updater downloads the latest release asset for your platform.
-   - **Windows**: `Psst.exe`
-   - **macOS**: `Psst.dmg`
-   - **Linux**: Binary or `.deb` package
+2. Psst installs the update in the background without blocking the UI.
+3. A status message confirms success or reports any errors.

-### Platform-Specific Downloads
+### Platform Notes

-Psst automatically detects your platform and provides the appropriate download link.
-For Linux users, we provide:
-- Binary executable for x86_64
-- Binary executable for aarch64 (ARM)
-- Debian packages for amd64
-- Debian packages for arm64
+- **macOS**: The updater mounts the DMG, copies `Psst.app` into `/Applications`, removes any quarantine flags with `xattr -dr com.apple.quarantine /Applications/Psst.app/`, and verifies attributes via `xattr -l /Applications/Psst.app/`.
+- **Windows**: A silent PowerShell helper stages the new `Psst.exe` and replaces the current executable after you exit the app.
+Restart Psst to finish the update.
+- **Linux**: The staged binary replaces the currently running executable in-place.
+Restart Psst to run the new version.

+If automatic installation is unavailable (for example on unsupported platforms), the updater offers an easy shortcut to open the release page so you can download manually.

 ## Dismissing Updates